View§

 in brittleness and sensitivity in your code.

-will always respect the order of the source List
+will always respect the order of the source List.

-data key reference as described above.
+a String or Number data key reference as described above.

 class Special extends Model {}